serverless/blog/posts/2017-03-29-serverless-v1.10.0.md

 There are currently no breaking changes planned for v1.11

-*You'll always get the most recent list of breaking changes in the [upcoming milestone](https://github.com/serverless/serverless/milestones) or in the Serverless CLI.*
+*You'll always get the most recent list of breaking changes in the [upcoming milestone](https://github.com/serverless/serverless/milestones).*

 ### Contributors